jundalisay/superb/content/en/research/sismondi/economy/chapter-2.md

 The man who defends his master or society against bears or hostile enterprises; who takes charge of the health or the persons of others; who provides the enjoyment of music, or dramatic exhibition, or dancing, performs, just like the Solitary, a work which is useful because it is agreeable, which is lucrative to him because he receives a hire for his labour, whilst he abandons the enjoyment of it to his employers; but which is unproductive notwithstanding, because it cannot be the object of saving and accumulation.
 He who paid the wage, no longer has either the wage itself in his possession, or the thing for which he gave it.

-Thus labour and economy - the true sources of wealth - exist for the Solitary as well as for the social man, and produce the same kind of advantage to both.
+Thus, labour and economy are the true sources of wealth.
+These exist for the Solitary as well as for the social man, and produce the same kind of advantage to both.

 The formation of society, however, and with it the introduction of commerce and exchange, were necessary both to augment the productive power of labour, by dividing it, and to afford a more precise aim to economy, by multiplying the enjoyments which wealth procures.

 Thus men, combined in society, produced more than if each had laboured separately; and they preserve better what they have produced, because they feel the value of it better.

-Exchange first arose from superabundance= "Give me that article, which is of no service to you, and would be useful to me,,, said one of the contacting parties, "and I will give you this in return, which is of no service to me, and would be useful to you."
+Exchange first arose from superabundance: "Give me that item which is useless to you but useful to me.
+I will give you this in return, which is useless to me, but useful to you."

 Present utility was not, however, the sole measure of things exchanged.

 Each estimated for himself the selling price, or the trouble and time bestowed in the production of his own commodity, and compared it with the buying price, or the trouble and time necessary for procuring the required commodity by his own efforts; and no exchange could take place till the two contacting parties, on calculating the matter, had each discovered that it was better thus to procure the commodity wanted than to make it for himself.

 This accidental advantage soon pointed out to both a constant source of advantage in trading, whenever the one offered an article which he excelled in making, for an article which the other excelled in making; for each excelled in what he made often, each was unskillful and slow at what he made but seldom.
 Now, the more exclusively they devoted themselves to one kind of work, the more dexterity did they acquire in it, the more effectually did they succeed in rendering it easy and expeditious.

-This observation produced the division of trades; the husbandman quickly perceived, that he could not make as many agricultural tools by himself, in a month, as the blacksmith would make for him in a day.
+This produced the division of trades.
+The husbandman quickly perceived, that he could not make as many agricultural tools by himself, in a month, as the blacksmith would make for him in a day.

 The same principle which at first separated the trades of the husbandman, shepherd, smith, and weaver, continued to separate those trades into an indefinite number of departments.

 Each felt that, by simplifying the operation committed to him, he would perform it in a manner still more speedy and perfect.
 The weaver renounced the business of spinning and dyeing; the spinning of hemp, cotton, wool, and silk, became each separate employment; weavers were still farther subdivided, according to the fabric and the destination of their stuffs; and at every subdivision, each workman, directing his attention to a single object, experienced an increase in his productive powers.

 In the interior of each manufactory, this division was again repeated, and still with the same success.
 Twenty workmen all laboured at the same thing, but each made it undergo a different operation= and the twenty workmen found that they had accomplished twenty times as much work as when each had laboured separately.

 Much more work was executed in the world by the division of labour; but, at the same time, much more was required to supply the consumption.
 The wants and the enjoyments of the Solitary, who laboured for himself, were both very limited.
 Food, clothing, and lodging, he indeed required; but he did not so much as think of the delicacies, by which the satisfaction of those wants might be converted into pleasure; and still less of the artificial desires, induced by society, which in their gratification become new sources of enjoyment.